Waimea Country School

 Social Studies at Waimea Country School

-inside SS2By 5 and 6 years old, children are beginning to realize that they are a unique person who interacts with other individuals, groups, and cultures, including family, school, community, Hawai’i, the nation, and the world.
-The major concepts for the ‘Ohi’a class are:
+inside SS2By 5 and 6 years old, ‘Ohi’a children are beginning to realize that they are a unique person who interacts with other individuals, groups, and cultures, including family, school, community, Hawai’i, the nation, and the world.

 • finding and using appropriate resources